コンテンツにスキップ

 ©2016 Mr./Kaikai Kiki Co., Ltd. All Rights Reserved.Courtesy Perrotin

-Places where free Wi-Fi can be used
+Places where free Wi-Fi is available

-・Yokohama Museum of Art (Grand Gallery, Exhibition Room, Shop, Cafe)
+・Yokohama Museum of Art (Grand Gallery, exhibition room, shop, cafe)

-・Yokohama City Port Opening Memorial Hall (basement)
+・Yokohama Port Opening Memorial Hall (basement)

-As a program that can be viewed with a "set ticket," let me first introduce you to "BankART Life V-Sightseeing," which will be held at BankART Studio NYK.
-The theme here is a group of large-scale works that make use of the venue's large space, as well as urban roads leading to the Koganecho area.
-Furthermore, at Koganecho Bazaar 2017 Double Façade - Multiple Ways to Meet Other Companies, which will be held at the Koganecho Bazaar venue, an art festival will be held with the theme of the relationship between art and community and exchange with Asia.
-In addition to exhibitions of works, a variety of content is being developed, including exhibitions of the production process and participatory programs.
+As a program that can be viewed with the "Set Ticket," let us first introduce "BankART Life V-Sightseeing" held at BankART Studio NYK.
+The theme of this event is a group of large-scale artworks that utilize the venue's large space and an urban detour to the Koganecho district.
+In addition, "Koganecho Bazaar 2017 Double Façade: Multiple Ways to Meet Others," held at the Koganecho Bazaar venue, is an art festival with themes of the relationship between art and the community and exchange with Asia.
+In addition to exhibiting works, a variety of content is being developed, including the disclosure of the production process and participatory programs.

-In addition, the YCC Yokohama Creative City Center will hold the exhibition ``YCC Temporary'' by artist Kengo Kito, and the ``Yokohama Paratriennale 2017'' and ``Smart Illumination Yokohama 2017'' will be held around Zou-no-hana Terrace.
-The Yokohama Paratriennale is an art project that aims to realize a cohesive society in which diverse citizens and artists engage in artistic activities on an equal footing, regardless of whether they have disabilities or not.
-In addition, Smart Illumination is an international light art event that combines environmental technology and art creativity, and from this year onwards, it will be collaborating with the city's illuminations to illuminate Yokohama's nights.
+In addition, the YCC Yokohama Creative City Center will host an exhibition by artist Kengo Kito called "YCC Temporary," while the Yokohama Paratriennale 2017 and Smart Illumination Yokohama 2017 will be held around Zou-no-hana Terrace.
+The Yokohama Paratriennale is an art project that aims to realize a society of coexistence by bringing together a diverse range of citizens and artists, regardless of whether they have a disability or not, to engage in artistic activities on an equal footing.
+Smart Illumination is an international art event that combines environmental technology with the creativity of art, and from this year will be coloring the nights of Yokohama in collaboration with the city's illuminations.

 IMG_6705_th

-Paola Pivi, I and I (We must stand up for art), 2014 Photo: Guillaume Ziccarelli Courtesy of the Artist & Perrotin
+Paola Pivi, "I and I (We Must Stand Up for Art)" 2014 Photo: Guillaume Ziccarelli Courtesy of the Artist & Perrotin

 Related articles